The Doors (film): Release and reception

+Critical reception

-On Rotten Tomatoes, the film has a 57% approval rating based on 60 reviews and an average rating of 6.00/10.
+On Rotten Tomatoes, the film has a 57% approval rating based on 63 reviews and an average rating of 5.90/10.
 The site's consensus states: "Val Kilmer delivers a powerhouse performance as one of rock's most incendiary figures, but unfortunately, Oliver Stone is unable to shed much light on the circus surrounding the star."
-Metacritic reports a 62 out of 100 rating, based on 19 critics, indicating "generally favorable reviews."
+Metacritic reports a 62 out of 100 rating, based on 19 critics, indicating "generally favorable reviews".